mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 math = true
 summary = """

-	This is a case study in which i show two things that might be useful for junior and senior software engineers alike:
+	This is a case study / story in which i highlight two things that might be useful for junior and even more advanced software engineers alike:

 	- An internal performance monitor enables quick analysis of service performance
 	- Database indexes are easy and powerful tools for performance enginering